Joalor64GH/Joalor64-Engine/README.md

 * The ratings will appear in the top left corner while you're playing.
 * After you complete a song, your rank is displayed!
 * After that, just press space to go back to the menu.

+# Planned Features
-* Still tryna figure out how to make the freeplay and pause menu move in a disc-like motion similar to dnb lol.
+* [ ] Making the freeplay and pause menu move in a disc-like motion similar to dnb lol.
+* [ ] Health Bar Overlay.
+* [ ] Checkerboard BG for Title lol.
+* [ ] Noob, Expert and Insane Charts for all weeks.

+# With that said...
 * Hope you enjoy!

 # Credits